imyousuf/appcommons/README.md

-# appconfig
+# appcommons - App Commons

-An application configuration API intended to serve as base for application configuration to extend and build on
+A collection of common APIs for application to extend and build on